alphagov/publisher/docs/arch/adr-012-mongo-to-postgres-db-schema.md

 ### Problem statement
 - We have captured some drawbacks of using MongoDB for Mainstream Publisher in an ADR [here](https://docs.publishing.service.gov.uk/repos/publisher/arch/adr-009-replace-mongodb-with-postgres.html).
-- Most of our publisher apps are on PostgreSQL or MySQL(in case of whitehall) and recently we moved the content-store app away from MongoDB; please find the RFC [here](https://github.com/alphagov/govuk-rfcs/pull/158/files).
+- Most of our publisher apps are on PostgreSQL or MySQL (in the case of whitehall) and recently we moved the content-store app away from MongoDB; please find [the RFC here](https://github.com/alphagov/govuk-rfcs/pull/158/files).

 #### Option 1 : [Delegated Types](https://guides.rubyonrails.org/v7.1/association_basics.html#delegated-types)
 ##### Database schema